 Using Trusts to Mitigate Inheritance Tax

 A trust is a legal arrangement where assets are held by trustees for the benefit of a beneficiary.
 Trusts help ensure that assets are transferred to beneficiaries.
 This process allows for the avoidance of inheritance tax.
 Certain types of trusts, like discretionary trusts, offer flexibility over distributions.
+Trusts can also allow individuals to retain control over their assets while planning for inheritance tax.

 Trusts have become more complex since 2006, and assets transferred to beneficiaries may incur tax charges.
 Despite these complexities, the benefits of using trusts in inheritance tax planning can be significant, especially with expert guidance.